-There’s no Bachelor couple we love more than Chris Harrison’s net worth and his bank account.
+For many Bachelor Nation members, Chris Harrison’s net worth and his bank account may be the most successful couple to come from the show.
 Harrison has been the Bachelor franchise’s host since the first episode of The Bachelor aired in 2002.
-Since then, he’s become the father of Bachelor Nation: He’s went on to host 24 seasons of The Bachelor, 15 seasons of The Bachelorette, six seasons of Bachelor in Paradise and tons of more spinoffs where attractive people cry into his arms.
+Since then, he’s become the father of Bachelor Nation: He’s went on to host 25 seasons of The Bachelor, 16 seasons of The Bachelorette, six seasons of Bachelor in Paradise and tons of more spinoffs where attractive people cry into his arms.

 As the Bachelor franchise‘s host for the past two decades, Harrison must have a reason for why he’s been on TV for so long.
-And while we’re sure he loves many aspects of Bachelor Nation (the love, the drama, how every season just so happens to be the “most dramatic yet”), we have reason to believe that his paycheck is the reason we can’t picture Harrison leaving the Bachelor franchise anytime soon.
-That said, in 2016, Harrison signed on to host The Bachelor and its spinoffs for five more seasons, which means that, as of 2020, he only has one more Bachelor season before he has to resign a deal with ABC.
+And while we’re sure he loves many aspects of Bachelor Nation (the love, the drama, how every season just so happens to be the “most dramatic yet”), nothing lasts forever.
+In February 2021, Harrison announced that he would be “stepping aside” as the host of The Bachelor amid contestant Rachael Kirkconnell’s racism controversy.
+Harrison’s decision came after he faced backlash for his response to Rachael’s scandal, with many critics accusing him of excusing her racism.

-How Was He Hired as The Bachelor Host?
+How Was Chris Harrison Hired as The Bachelor Host?